-The High Sheriff Youth Community Awards take place annually and are supported by our Chief Officers, the High Sheriff of Mid Glamorgan is Gwyn George.
+The High Sheriff Youth Community Awards take place annually and are supported by our Chief Officers.
+The High Sheriff of Mid Glamorgan is David Davies JP.

 The awards recognise young people who have made a difference in their community.

 Then you could be eligible for prizes of up to £1,000 for individuals and groups (three or more members).